Japanese Beetles - Destructive Pest in the Garden

 How to Identify Japanese Beetles

 Japanese beetles can be troublesome on two fronts.
-The adults feed on a wide variety of plant materials including: rose, grape, crabapple, linden and birch.
+The adults feed on a wide variety of plant materials, including rose, grape, crabapple, linden and birch.
+In fact, they feed on over a hundred species of plants.
 The grub can be a pest of the lawn, feeding on the roots.

 Japanese Beetle Damage

-Damage from the adults is defoliation of the host plant.
-The good news is, many well established plants will be able to tolerate minor feeding with no loss in vigor.
+Damage from the adults is the defoliation of the host plant.
+The good news is, many well-established plants can tolerate feeding with no loss in vigor.
 The feeding tends to be more in mid to late summer, which means the plant has had more time to store food reserves for next year.
+Unfortunately, the plant loses blooms and looks ratty for a period.
+Light fertilization will help annuals, roses and perennials develop growth and recover.

 Controlling Japanese Beetles